kg3/rpi-kiosk-slideshow/README.md

 After authenticating with [Google Drive](https://github.com/odeke-em/drive); rpi-kiosk-slideshow will download images from the specified folder.

 For each image added in the google drive folder, an [ImageMagick](https://www.imagemagick.org/Usage/) script is run to output multiple widths, by default 1080 & 720.
-For fitting comfortably with different screen sizes.
+For fitting images comfortably with different screen sizes.

 With the images from the google drive folder, rpi-kiosk-slideshow will generate an html/js local website that uses [jquery-backstretch](https://github.com/jquery-backstretch/jquery-backstretch) for it smartly chooses an appropriate image based on the screen size.

 A systemd service runs chromium-kiosk mode that points to the custom built slideshow.

-A cronjob regularly (default 4 hours) regenerates the slideshow.html with the new images and refreshes the kiosk
+A cronjob regularly (default 4 hours) regenerates the slideshow.html with the new images and refreshes the kiosk as if a user hit F5 on the keyboard.

-For stabilities sake, the system is slimmed down and extra updates are performed.
+For stability, the system is slimmed down and monthly updates are performed.
 If there's any problems the slideshow will stop runnning and the desktop image will change to tell you an error message.
-Which you can fix via putting in a maintanence file on the google drive folder.
+Which you can fix via putting in a maintanence file on the google drive folder, or the classic rpi keyboard and mouse or ssh.

 # Install

-`bash install-kiosk-slideshow.sh` or `chmod +x install-kiosk-slideshow.sh; ./install-kiosk-slideshow.sh`
+0. Install Raspbian on an SD card: [with Raspbian Noob](https://projects.raspberrypi.org/en/projects/noobs-install).
+Expand the SD.
+Plug into Raspbian

+1. Clone this Repo in the home directory; `cd ~/; git clone https://github.com/kg3/rpi-kiosk-slideshow.git`

+2. I suggest at least skim reading the script a bit before running it.

+    - `pushd ~/rpi-kiosk-slideshow && chmod +x install-kiosk-slideshow.sh && ./install-kiosk-slideshow.sh`
-This script will remove all of Raspian's learning environment and extra software for faster updating.
-Including the home folders, just to keep the system clean.
-This script was written with the idea that this system will only be used for displaying a slideshow and nothing else so extra folders are removed as well.
-I suggest reading the script before running it blindly.
+    - *This script was written with the idea that this system will **only be used for displaying a slideshow** and nothing else so extra folders and bloated software are removed from the fresh raspbian install.*

 This install script and other files will be placed in the home directory.
 Keep them there after the install so if in the future there is problems they can be used from a maintanence file placed in the google-drive shared folder.

 ## First connect to the wifi